 What is happening?

-UCU (The University and College Union) have announced further industrial action in 2023.
-This industrial action included the strike experienced earlier in the year and the current "action short of a strike" now includes a Marking and Assessment Boycott.
-You can find out more about what these terms mean here.
+UCU (The University and College Union) have announced additional industrial action in 2023.
+This industrial action which previously included the strike experienced earlier in the year and Action Short of a Strike (ASOS) now includes a Marking and Assessment Boycott (MAB).
+You can find out what this means below.

 Some of you may be affected by the action.
 Because not all University of Brighton staff are members of UCU, not all students will be affected.